lorenzcgn/Todo-List-App-with-JavaScript/README.md

-# Todo-List-App-with-JavaScript
+# Todo List App with JavaScript
-Todo List App with JavaScript
+Todo List App with JavaScript that permits you to add tasks, mark them as done or undone, delete one or all of them.